How to teach your child about politics

 Or, you can contact your MP who can book a free tour for the family.
 The tour is given by knowledgeable tour guides who delve into the history of Parliament and bring it alive.
 And if you are near Westminster, you can just drop in and you will be shown to the public gallery where you can sit in on a debate or Ministers' Questions.

-Last year during Parliament Week, I visited a school and suggested to a class that they prepare a topic for debate.
+During Parliament Week, I've visited a schools and suggested to a class that they prepare a topic for debate.
 We arranged the chairs to resemble the Chamber, facing each other in rows.
 The topic was “Should there be free milk in schools?”
 There was a proposer and then a speaker against.
 We opened the debate up to the floor and then a closing speech against and a closing speech in favour.
 I then made the children vote by walking through a “lobby” – the Aye lobby and the No lobby.
 Why not ask your child to try this at school?

 Another good way to engage the children is to get them to write to their local MP on an issue that is bothering them and hopefully this should elicit a response.